julia-d/payment-service/README.md

 ## Overview

-The Payment Service is a production-ready gRPC service that handles payment processing with the following features:
+The Payment Service a gRPC service that handles payment processing with the following features:

 - ✅ **Idempotency** - Prevents duplicate payments with idempotency keys
 - ✅ **Graceful Shutdown** - Zero-downtime deployments